Going through a divorce or legal separation is a complicated and overwhelming ordeal.

 1. Choose a process, don't let the process choose you.

-While many people think litigation is the only option in divorce, there are many process options that can be tailored to your family's needs.
+While many people think litigation is the only option in divorce proceedings, there are many process options that can be tailored to your family's needs.
 Mediation, collaborative law, and outside of court attorney negotiation are all more flexible options than court.

 Learn about all the options before you choose one.